The Best Travel Guidebook Series

 Rough Guides, www.roughguides.com.

 This is another popular guidebook series with a huge following.
-They list fewer places to stay and eat, and devote more space to the description of various attractions and destinations.
+The Rough Guides devote more space to the description of various attractions and destinations.
 Their style is more narrative than other guidebooks, and while you get more information from a Lonely Planet guide of the same volume, I am informed with a better sense of place and culture from the Rough Guide series.
 The guides also provide great practical travel tips about transportation, safety, and all the other travel essentials.

 Insight Guides, www.insightguides.com.